CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/ArcaneWorkbench.md

         .register()
 ```

-Note: key also accepts oreDicts ``.key('S', ore('cropPumpkin'))``.
+!!!
+Note
+    `key` also accepts any ingredient type including ore dictionaries (f.e. `.key('S', ore('cropPumpkin'))`).
 Both shaped recipe examples above are equivalent. vis consumes a non-negative integer and refers to the amount of specified aspects required to execute the craft.

 ### Remove a recipe